codeforkjeff/dbt-sqlite/README.md

 backup-and-swap-in functionality work properly.
 Given how SQLite aggressively [locks](https://sqlite.org/lockingv3.html) the database anyway, it's probably not worth the effort.

-- This has been developed on Ubuntu 20.04, Python 3.8.5 (with sqlite 3.31.1),
-dbt 0.18.1.
-It's largely untested elsewhere.

 ## SQLite Extensions